How to Move From Junior to Senior Web Developer

 1) Define Your Goal

 Imagine the furthest extent of what you think you can accomplish, and then set your goal a little further.
-It’s okay if it’s not your goal to become a Director of Web Design or Chief Software Engineer.
+It’s okay if it’s not your goal to become a Director of Web Design or Chief Software Developer.
 It just has to be a big enough part of your life to justify the journey ahead.
 If the goal isn’t meaningful to you, then it won’t serve as useful motivation—especially when you’re tackling more challenging milestones.

 2) Be Patient on Your Journey